varvet/serenade.js/README.md

 Substantial parts of this codebase where taken from CoffeeScript, licensed under the MIT license, by Jeremy Ashkenas, see the LICENSE file.

-A small part of this codebase was taken from Spine.js, licensed under the MIT license, by Alex MacCaw, see the LICENSE file.

 [service]: https://github.com/elabs/serenade.service.js